 If your company conducts transactions through the Internet, this often requires digital identification.
-If you conduct business with Dutch government organisations, you have to use eHerkenning (eRecognition).
+If you conduct business with Dutch government organisations, you have to use eHerkenning.
 In other cases, an electronic or digital signature may be required.
-The signature can be used to inform your client that you are the legitimate sender.
+Digital signing can be used to inform your client that you are the legitimate sender.

 What is an electronic signature?

-An electronic signature (online or digital signature) is an electronic version of a handwritten signature.
+An electronic signature (online signature or digital signing) is an electronic version of a handwritten signature.
 It consists of electronic data which you send along with a digital document.
 There are 3 types of electronic signature:

 - an electronic signature such as for instance a handwritten signature on paper that you scan to use in an e-mail or letter

 - an advanced electronic signature which secures your message or document with a certificate and a code (encrypted)

 - a qualified electronic signature which secures your message or document with a qualified certificate (extra security and verification)

 In the EU a qualified electronic signature is legally the same (legitimate) as your handwritten signature.
 This does not apply to the other forms of digital signing.